zhenyasav/fx/README.md

 ## Extending

 Developers can write `ResourceDefinition`s and group them with `Plugin`s.
-Both of these should be supplied in the project's `Config` object defined by `.fx.ts` (as a default export).
+Either of these can be supplied in the project's `Config` object defined by `.fx.ts` (as a default export).

 ```ts
 import { ResourceDefinition, method, effect } from "@fx/plugin";